 Great commercial, as always!

-AVT about 1 year ago from CH
+AVT over 1 year ago from CH

 RANDY TRAVIS!
 I've seen him twice with someone I pray for every day now.
 He sure sings some awesome songs that do make me cry.
 All the commercials are great.

 It made me remember my Father and my brother doing the same thing when we were young a few years back.

 May G almost 3 years ago from Philippines